Frequently Asked Questions

 Over Population

 Another reason your worms may be falling through the bottom is they don’t have enough room to lay their cocoons.
 If you have plenty of bedding but worms still want to escape, there’s a good chance your farms are getting too crowded.
-You’ll start to notice less baby worms in your farms, and they’ll seem stagnant.
-This is your worms way of telling you it’s time to expand!
-If you have a smaller farm like a 5 gallon bucket, this will happen faster than having a tiered system or tote bin.
+You’ll start to notice less baby worms and cocoons in your farms.
+This is the worms way of telling you it’s time to expand!
+If you have a smaller farm like a 5-gallon bucket, this will happen faster than having a tiered system, tote bin, or continuous flow system.
 Your worms will start to produce again once you separate them into a new farm.

 Comments